Redresses of the Batris

 Curiously, the later modification of the Batris miniature shows up in "Unification" as well.
 We may speculate that the bow of the Batris was ripped off, and because it looked good it was decided to base a new ship model upon it to appear on DS9.

 The Norkova appears in DS9: "The Passenger" and is apparently meant to be a Federation freighter.
 Our new screen caps of the episode reveal that, in contrast to the drawing in the Star Trek Fact Files, the true Norkova does not encompass any cargo containers of the original Batris (and hence nothing of the "V" shuttle)!
 Actually, the Norkova looks exactly the same as the Xhosa of Kasidy Yates that will show up later in the series, with a command section directly attached to the former engine section of the Batris.
 Only the color is different.
 The Fact Files deceived us with the depiction of a vessel whose structure with the old cargo containers and the new bridge is made up and which never appeared on screen like this.

 The starting point for the following reconstruction of the *Norkova* has to be the Fact Files side view of the *Xhosa* which may be at least roughly correct for both vessels.
 We previously believed that the engine section of the Batris was flipped upside down (now at least partially forming a new cargo section), that no cargo containers were used from the Batris and that a new nose section was built from scratch for the Xhosa and therefore for the Norkova too.
 But the latter part is not correct.
 Looking attentively at the Norkova screen caps and those of former incarnations of the Batris, especially of the sublight freighter, we find something astounding: We can spot the complete nose section of the Norkova/Xhosa as the lower part of the command section on the sublight freighter!
 The shapes are an almost perfect match; some slight deviations can be found solely in the details, as new windows were likely added.
 The three-quarter view of the Batris suggests that this part was present already in the model's first appearance.
-Going back even to the very beginning, we suspect that the later Norkova command section was included as soon as on the "V" vessel, albeit much less detailed there.
+And we are certain that this command section dates back as far as to the Triton Corsair from Earth Star Voyager, where it acted as some sort of engine nacelle, as already mentioned.

 As we examine closer, we find that the Fact Files side view of the *Xhosa* reproduces the overall look of the *Norkova* almost correctly.
 Only the proportions of the command section (and therefore the former lower half of the Batris command section) are flawed.
 The nose is just too large relative to the rest of the ship.
 This may not become directly evident on the Norkova/Xhosa Fact Files side view.
 But when we tried to paste it into the Batris side view at the same scale (of the miniature, not the "real" vessel), it just didn't fit.
 With a scaled down part on both images, it works out nicely.
 We can see the different scales as soon as on the model of the Triton Corsair from Earth Star Voyager, where the "nacelle" front tip (the later lower bow section of the Batris) is a scaled down version of the very front tip of the ship (the later upper bow section of the Batris.

 On a further note, it is interesting that the Norkova has a bridge interior similar to recent Federation vessels of the 24th century.
 This is more evidence that the Norkova was supposed to be a Federation ship, and it would not fit with the common idea that the ship could be related to the outdated vessels of the so-called "Antares class" that were previously represented by the Batris model.
 With the new findings about the ship's true appearance, it may be easier to accept that they have indeed nothing in common.
 Well, with the Arcos (Federation) looking much like Batris (Talarian), as it becomes clear only in TNG-R, the distinction between Federation and alien ships is blurred again.